Origami-Sensei/naughts-and-crosses/README.md

 # naughts-and-crosses
-python 3.7 naughts anc crosses
+python 3.10 naughts and crosses